Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/setup/setup.md

 3. Create service account `ghg-user`.
 Give the below permissions:
     ![alt text](../images/permissions.png)
 4. Create SSH key (if you don't have it yet), add it to GCP.
 In order to login to the VM.
-5. Enable compute engine API, BigQuery API, IAM API.
+5. Enable compute engine API, BigQuery API, IAM API, dataproc api.
 6. Create a vm - ghg-capstone-vm with the below specifications:
     - Machine Configs:
         - instance name: `ghg-capstone-vm`